openshift-metal3/dev-scripts/README.md

 ### Testing with extra workers

 It is possible to specify additional workers, which are not used in the initial deployment, and can then later be used e.g to test scale-out.
+The default online status of the exrea workers is true, but can be changed to false using EXTRA_WORKERS_ONLINE_STATUS.

 ```
 export NUM_EXTRA_WORKERS=2
+export EXTRA_WORKERS_ONLINE_STATUS=false
 ```

 After initial deployment, a file containing the BareMetalHost manifests can be